LegioN2004/some-other-stuff/miscellaneous/git.md

 ![git clone](./git-pics/git-clone.png)

+- litte side note on the commands ran here
+  - `cd`: changes directory, using `..` or `../` goes to the previous directory and if you do `../../` goes back two previous directory and so on
+  - `mkdir`: creates a directory: I created a directory here because you cannot put two same directory in the same place.
+By pulling one from the github, it has the same name and as such I cannot put it there.
+  - So I created one directory called new-folder and `cd`ed into it and then cloned it locally

 ## Conclusion

 This article covered the basic commands that'll help get you started using Git.
 We also started learning how to use GitHub.